Mike Mentzer: Amateur

 Mentzer started bodybuilding when he was 11 years old at a body weight of 95 lb after seeing the physiques of men exhibited on the covers of several muscle magazines.
 His father bought him a set of weights and an instruction booklet.
 The booklet suggested that he train no more than three days a week, so Mike did just that.
 He attended the first Mr. Olympia and later said: “The 1965 Mr. Olympia contest was almost a religious experience for me."
-By age 15, his body weight had reached 165 lb, at which Mike could bench press 370 lb.
-Mike's goal at the time was to look like his bodybuilding hero, Bill Pearl.
+At 15 years old, Mike's goal was to look like his bodybuilding hero, Bill Pearl.
 After graduating from high school, Mentzer served four years in the United States Air Force.
 It was during this time he started working out over three hours a day, six days a week.

 Mentzer started competing in local physique contests when he was 18 years old and attended his first contest in 1969.
 In 1971, Mentzer entered and won the Mr. Lancaster contest.
-In 1971 he suffered his worst defeat, placing 10th at the AAU Mr. America, which was won by Casey Viator.
+In 1971, he suffered his worst defeat, placing 10th at the AAU Mr. America, which was won by Casey Viator.
 Mentzer considered his presence at this contest important later on, as he met Viator, who gave Mentzer the contact information for his trainer Arthur Jones.
 Due to a severe shoulder injury, he was forced to quit training from 1971 to 1974.
 In early 1975, however, he resumed training and returned to competition in 1975 at the Mr. America contest, placing third behind Robby Robinson and Roger Callard.
 Mentzer went on to win the competition the following year in 1976.
 He won the 1977 North America championships in Vancouver, British Columbia, Canada, and competed a week later at the 1977 Mr. Universe in Nîmes, France, placing second to Kal Szkalak.
 In 1978, Mentzer won the Mr. Universe in Acapulco, Mexico with the first and only perfect 300 score.
 He became a professional bodybuilder after that 1978 Universe win.

 Professional

-In late 1979, Mentzer won the heavyweight class of the Mr. Olympia, again with a perfect 300 score, but he lost in the overall to Frank Zane (who was awarded his third title) that year.
-In the 1980 Mr. Olympia he placed fourth in a tie with Boyer Coe behind Arnold Schwarzenegger, Chris Dickerson, and Frank Zane.
-This decision remains extremely controversial, as many believed that Arnold was in much worse condition than in his prior success in body building, due to his inactivity in the sport in order to pursue his acting career.
+In late 1979, Mentzer won the heavyweight class of the Mr. Olympia, again with a perfect 300 score.
+However, he lost in the overall to Frank Zane (who was awarded his third title) that year.
+In the 1980 Mr. Olympia, he placed fourth in a tie with Boyer Coe behind Arnold Schwarzenegger, Chris Dickerson, and Frank Zane.
+This decision remains extremely controversial, as many believed that Arnold was in much worse condition than in his prior success in body building, due to his inactivity in bodybuilding in order to pursue his acting career.